kramerc/envman/README.md

 ## Configuration

-envman can be configured in the `.envmanrc` file.
+envman can be configured in the `.envmanrc` file in your home directory.
 Boolean options should be set to `1` for true and `0` for false.

 ### dotfiles
 * `DOTFILES_DIR` - Where to store managed dotfiles